marijnh/Eloquent-JavaScript/01_values.md

 yield _some_ value.

 The difference in meaning between `undefined` and `null` is an accident of JavaScript's design, and it doesn't matter most of the time.
-In the cases where you actually have to concern yourself with these values, I recommend treating them as mostly interchangeable.
+In cases where you actually have to concern yourself with these values, I recommend treating them as mostly interchangeable.